-Creating a Hangman game in C++ is a fun and beginner-friendly project to learn C and C++ programming language.
 This guide will walk you through the game’s rules, work, and implementation to bring this classic word-guessing puzzle to life.
+Let’s make this Hangman game.

 What is hangman game in C++?

 Hangman game is a word-guessing game where you guess a hidden word one letter at a time.
-Each wrong guess adds to a stick-figure drawing of a man hanging.
-Guess the word in time, and you win!

-Features of this Hangman Game:
+Features of this Hangman Game

-- Random Word Selection: A random fruit name is chosen from a predefined list as the hidden word.
+Random Word Selection: A random fruit name is chosen from a predefined list as the hidden word.

-- Player Interaction: The player can guess letters with prompts and feedback provided for each guess.
+Player Interaction: The player can guess letters with prompts and feedback provided for each guess.

-- Tracking Guesses: Correct and incorrect guesses are tracked, ensuring players don’t repeat guesses.
+Tracking Guesses: Correct and incorrect guesses are tracked, ensuring players don’t repeat guesses.

-- Limited Attempts: Players have a fixed number of attempts to guess the word correctly.
+Limited Attempts: Players have a fixed number of attempts to guess the word correctly.

-- Visual Feedback: A representation of the hangman game figure is displayed with each incorrect guess.
+Visual Feedback: A representation of the hangman game figure is displayed with each incorrect guess.

-Randomization helps pick a word from a predefined list.
+1) Randomization: Randomization helps pick a word from a predefined list.
 By seeding the rand()

-function with the current time using srand()
+function with the current time using <strong>srand()</strong>

 , the program ensures a new word is selected each time it runs.

-vector wordPool = { "apple", "banana", "cherry", "grape", "kiwi" };
+<strong>vector wordPool = { "apple", "banana", "cherry", "grape", "kiwi" };

 int randomIndex = rand() % wordPool.size();

-return wordPool[randomIndex];
+return wordPool[randomIndex];</strong>

-The loops process player guesses and conditionals to determine if a guess is correct or incorrect.
 The game continues until the player wins by guessing the word or loses by exhausting their attempts.

-while (remainingTries > 0) {
+<strong>while (remainingTries > 0) {

 // Prompt for user guess